lorey/social-media-profiles-regexs/README.md

         }
     }

+#### GET request
-Also a GET request on an existing (but hidden) user with a random point seems to redirect to the real username.
+A GET request on an existing (but hidden) user with a randomly added point seems to redirect to the real username.

 ## TODO
 * Verification checks (ideas first and maybe scripts at a later point)